AT&T: Value With A +7% Dividend Yield

 The historic coronavirus pandemic represents a significant operating and financial challenge for AT&T in the near-term.
 While wireless subscriber numbers and earnings are likely to be pressured this year, we think the company's diversification between its communications and entertainment segment can mitigate some of those weaknesses.

 We take a bullish outlook on shares of T given the significant correction in its share price which now represents a compelling buying opportunity.
 We recommend investors interested in shares of T to take a small position and build an allocation over days and weeks on any further weakness to improve the cost average.
-We highlight the current dividend yield of 6.7% as sustainable with an expectation that the coronavirus outbreak can be contained through Q2 and operating conditions can normalize by the end of 2020.
+We highlight the current dividend% as sustainable with an expectation that the coronavirus outbreak can be contained through Q2 and operating conditions can normalize by the end of 2020.

 Build a Stronger Portfolio With The Core-Satellite Dossier